Discover what to do in Bergamo like a local and experience the magic of a surprising double city.

 ...And reach the upper part of the city.
 Bergamo has a dual soul: Lombard and Venetian, old and yet new, low and high.

-While the modern and bustling areas spread out along Bergamo Bassa, the medieval historic centre and many of the main attractions are condensed in the upper offshoot, beyond a spectacle of civil engineering: Le Mura Veneziane, a Unesco heritage site that we have already opened up for you.
+While the modern and bustling areas spread out along Bergamo Bassa, the medieval historic centre and many of the main attractions are condensed in the upper offshoot, beyond a spectacle of civil engineering: Le Mura Veneziane, a Unesco heritage site not to be missed.

 The funicular is very popular with the people of Bergamo.
 More than a century after its inauguration, the Bergamaschi continue to use it for moving comfortably and quickly between the various areas of the city and simultaneously enjoying a pleasant view.